Know what your income, healthcare, and benefits look like after you take off the uniform.

 OpenTSP Growth Projector

 Review your TSP balance and contribution strategy.
-Your last months on active duty may be your best opportunity to maximize contributions — especially if you'll be moving to a higher tax bracket as a civilian.
+Your last months on active duty may be your best opportunity to review contribution levels, Roth vs. Traditional choices, and how your civilian tax bracket could change.

 OpenTransition Readiness Calculator